-Some people may confuse a pinto horse vs paint horse.
+Some people may confuse a pinto horse vs paint horse breeds.
 The truth is that pinto is referred to as a color pattern.
 While the Paint Horse is a horse breed.
 Thus, a pinto horse can be of any breed.
-The common pinto patterns include tobiano, overo, and tovero.
+The common pinto patterns include tobiano, tovero, and overo patterns.

 American Paint Horse Facts and Price Revealed

 The American Paint Horse is a favorite of many horse owners and riders.
-The equine features its friendly and calm temperament.
+The equine features a friendly and calm temperament.
 Paints have a tremendous coat color.
 It includes white patches on a solid color.
-The markings can be spread differently in horses.
+The markings of these colorful stock horses can be spread differently.

-The Paint Horse breed costs around $5,000.
-Registered and experienced equines have typically a higher price.
+The modern Paint breed costs around $5,000.
+Registered and experienced equines typically have a higher price.
 The American Paint Horse is versatile in use.
 It can work hard on your property and partake in horse shows.
 Once you get a Paint Horse, you’ll end up having a top-notch companion.